stat6250-w18/course-questions-wiki/week-10/README.md

 - Question (ljiang11−stat6250): How many kind of input style are there in SAS?
 - Question (aguenane−stat6250): What should be specified in list input?
 - Answer (aguenane−stat6250): All fields must be separated by blank/delimiter, traverse from left to right and can't skip or re-read fields.
-− ∗Question∗ (ldeng11−stat6250): How do you choose the correct way to read different format input data?
+- *Question* (ldeng11−stat6250): How do you choose the correct way to read different format input data?